 Cover letter mistake 3: Not writing a cover letter at all

-Hiring managers can learn a lot about you from the way you position your skills and achievements in a cover letter, so it’s worth your time to make a strong first impression.
+Hiring managers can learn a lot about you from how you position your skills and achievements in a cover letter, so it’s worth your time to make a strong first impression.

-A well-written cover letter that shows your interest and explains your skills will help you get one step closer to securing the position.
+A well-written cover letter showing your interest and explaining your skills will help you get one step closer to securing the position.

 Some companies make them mandatory in their application process, and some do not allow them at all.